 Meaning and History

-Emigrant Selim Zilkhe, having arrived in England in 1960, immediately saw a free niche in the field of selling goods for pregnant women.
-And in 1961, thanks to the financing of billionaire James Goldsmith, he opened the first store.
+Emigrant Selim Zilkhe, having arrived in England in 1960, immediately saw a niche in the market for selling goods for pregnant women.
+And in 1961, with financing from billionaire James Goldsmith, he opened the first store.
 Great demand allowed for seven years to develop a network of up to 100 outlets.
 After merging with Hobitat in 1982, Zilkhe sold his stake and left England.
-But this did not affect the fate of the company.
-The brand went through several important mergers and, by 2000, had taken a leading position among its partners, which led to the renaming of the holding to Mothercare Plc.
+But this did not affect the company’s fate.
+The brand underwent several important mergers and, by 2000, had taken a leading position among its partners, prompting the holding company’s renaming to Mothercare Plc.

-The brand logo has been updated three times, but always with blue hues and the chain’s name.
+The brand logo has been updated three times, each time retaining blue hues and the chain’s name.
 Major upgrades have been associated with mergers and company expansions.

 What is Mothercare?